Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Add-Graph-Material.md

 ## Next steps

 After you've added a Shader Graph to a material, you can apply your material to a GameObject in a scene.
-For more information on how to assign a material to a GameObject, see [Materials introduction in the Unity User Manual](https://docs.unity3d.com/Documentation/Manual/materials-introduction.html).
+For more information on how to assign a material to a GameObject, see the [Materials introduction](https://docs.unity3d.com/Documentation/Manual/materials-introduction.html) in the Unity User Manual.